How To Overcome Depression Naturally

 Millions of Americans suffer from clinical depression each year, many undiagnosed or too embarrassed to take positive action.
+A report from the World Health Organization shows an 18% increase in worldwide depression rates between 2005 and 2015, with the prediction that this number would continue to rise.
 Yet, most people with depression seek treatment from their health care providers or GPs first, which generally results in being treated with drug therapy alone.

-What many health providers fail to realize is that there is a range of ways in which you can naturally boost your mood and help overcome depression naturally; many of which are just as effective as the drugs given, but are much safer and without side-effects.
-Here are 12 ways to get you started:
+What many health providers fail to realize is that there is a range of ways in which you can naturally boost your mood and help to prevent and overcome depression; many of which are just as effective as the drugs given, but are much safer and without side-effects.
+Here are 13 ways to get you started:

 1. Take Vitamin B-3